Shirley Manson: Style and lyrics

-Voice and style
+Voice

 "We wanted to work with a female vocalist who didn't have a high, chirpy, quality to her voice, we had discussed who we really respect, and names like Patti Smith and Chrissie Hynde came up.
 And Shirley had some of the same depth."

 — —Steve Marker discussing Manson's voice in an interview with the Los Angeles Times.

-Manson, with Garbage, has an alternative musical style fusing various genres including electronic rock, industrial rock, punk, grunge, trip hop and shoegaze.
 Although trained as a soprano when singing in the choir as a child, Manson never identified as one, saying "I don’t think I’m a soprano.
 I don’t know what the hell I am."
 Critics agree she possesses a contralto vocal range, which has been noted for its distinctive qualities as well as her emotive delivery.
 Elysa Gardner of the Los Angeles Times stated "one of Garbage's most compelling features is a force of nature: Manson's vocals, which can convey a multitude of emotions without ever coming across as melodramatic".

 "We wanted someone who could sing in an understated way, at the moment, a lot of these alterna-rock singers have a tendency to scream.
 Shirley is just the opposite.
 By using understatement, she can sound even more subversive."

 — —Butch Vig describing Manson's voice in the Los Angeles Times interview.

-Reviewing a live Garbage performance, Jon Pareles of The New York Times commented, "Temptress, lover, sufferer, scrapper – those have been Ms. Manson's personae since Garbage started in 1995.
+Reviewing a live Garbage performance in 1995, Jon Pareles of The New York Times commented, "Temptress, lover, sufferer, scrapper – those have been Ms. Manson's personae since Garbage started in 1995.
 In other eras she might have been a pop torch singer, a soul belter or a new-wave frontwoman: a Shirley Bassey, a Dusty Springfield, or a Chrissie Hynde.
 There's a little of each of them in her voice" also stating "In the course of each song she let her voice rise in anger, contempt or passion".
 Green Left Weekly, in a review of Garbage, remarked that Manson "vocalist and guitarist, has a powerful voice, which soars and dips like a bird.
 It can plead or demand.
 It can sound dreamy or psychotic."

 Reviewing a 2012 live Garbage performance, Catherine Gee of The Daily Telegraph noted that Manson "remains a striking performer whose distinctive contralto snarl can still raise the hairs on the back of your neck."
-In a review of Garbage, Stephen Thomas Erlewine of AllMusic described Manson's voice as "thin and airy", whilst Mike Diver of the BBC stated Manson owned "a snarl in her voice but [was] equally capable of a purr to melt away any resistance." also adding "even at her most vulnerable, Manson maintains her controlling condition".
+In 2013 reviews of Garbage, Stephen Thomas Erlewine of AllMusic described Manson's voice as "thin and airy", whilst Mike Diver of the BBC stated Manson owned "a snarl in her voice but [was] equally capable of a purr to melt away any resistance." also adding "even at her most vulnerable, Manson maintains her controlling condition".